6 Things to Avoid, so Your Intranet Solution Doesn’t Suck!

-Having a mobile option is a huge intranet benefit, for several reasons.
-Allowing you employees to access the company intranet outside regular work hours gives them the opportunity to contribute and engage when it’s convenient for them.
+Having a mobile option is a huge company intranet benefit, for several reasons.
+Allowing you employees to access the intranet solution outside regular work hours gives them the opportunity to contribute and engage when it’s convenient for them.

 And what about employees who may not commute to the office every day, or work remotely?
 Allowing access, on any device, is something today’s workers both want and expect.

 Similar to a website, if the intranet solution is difficult to maneuver

 and use, people will simply give up.
 Think about it — last time you went online to order a pizza or buy something, did you have a positive user experience.

 If not — did you return to that same website?
 Unlikely.
 If it isn’t easy, intuitive, and quick, it won’t be used.